dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 ### 2. Connect to server with SSH

-For Vagrant it is easy, after going to the directory where vagrant was run, a `vagrant ssh` is enough.
+For Vagrant this is easy: after going to the directory where vagrant was run, a `vagrant ssh` is enough.

 For remote servers, everybody agrees on creating a pair of SSH keys and then use